ABI-Tutorials/CellML-OpenCOR-PMR/source/cellml_comp_and_conn.rst

 channel is illustrated in :numref:`ocr_tut_ss_cur_volt`.

-These equations are captured with OpenCOR *CellML Text* view (together with the previous unit definitions) on the next page.
+These equations are captured with OpenCOR *CellML Text* view (together with the previous unit definitions) below.
 But first we need to explain some further CellML concepts.

 .. figure:: _static/images/cellml_comp_legend.png